ershadul/drf-ng-todolist/README.md

 django-drf-angular-starter-project
-====
+===

-- 1. Clone it
+- Clone it
-- 2. Create virtualenv
+- Create virtualenv
-- 3. Install requirements.txt
+- Install requirements.txt
-- 4. Run migrate command
+- Run migrate command
+- Create superuser
-- 5. Runserver and play!
+- Runserver and play!
+- While login provide the current username/pass.
+We don't show error messages as all users of this app are adults :-)